Baked Ziti with Ricotta and Sausage

-This Easy Baked Ziti Recipe, with loads of ricotta filling and chunky meat sauce, is the kind of meal we love to make for holiday neighborhood gatherings, or a family Christmas dinner.
+This Easy Baked Ziti Recipe, with loads of ricotta filling and chunky meat sauce, is the kind of meal we love to make for tailgating, holiday neighborhood gatherings, or a festive family dinner.

 It’s a dish we don’t enjoy all the time, because we’re usually trying to eat healthily.
 Therefore, it feels special to pull a big pan of bubbling pasta and cheese from the oven.

 Instead of stressing yourself out over elaborate dishes with hard-to-find ingredients… This year, make something simple and comforting for the holidays.
 Your family will thank you!

 For the Meat Sauce:

 - Ground Italian Sausage – The base of the meat sauce.

 - Pancetta – Diced.
 Or bacon would work as well.